sketchplugins/plugin-directory/README.md

 - [Flow Exporter](https://github.com/romannurik/Sketch-FlowExporter), by Roman Nurik: A Sketch plugin that exports prototype flows built with Sketch 49+ to HTML.
 - [foodreau](https://github.com/maxdavid/sketch-foodreau), by Max David: Data supplier plugin for populating designs with real food recipes.
 - [Framer Tools](https://updates.framer.com/download-latest/com.framer.pasteboard), by Framer B.V.: Copy layers from Sketch onto the canvas in Framer
-- [FreeFlow](http://free-flow.co/), by Francesco Bertocci: Speed up common tasks and boost your productivity.
 - [Frontify Plugin](https://github.com/Frontify/sketch), by Frontify: Connecting your brand and design worlds
 - [Frontitude](https://www.frontitude.com), by Frontitude: One place for your UX copy, from design to production.
 - [FS_StockSummaryFiller](https://github.com/freeman990/FS_StockInfoFiller), by Freeman Sun: 一系列关于股票数据的自动填充/生成工具